ticketmaster/iOS-TicketsDemoApp/README.md

 ## Getting Started

 1. Open **TicketsSDKDemoIntegration.xcodeproj** in Xcode 14.3+
+   1. This will also download the required .xcframeworks using Swift Package Manager

-1. Update **Configuration.swift** with your own API key (available from https://developer.ticketmaster.com)
+2. Update **Configuration.swift** with your own API key (available from https://developer.ticketmaster.com)

-2. Update **TicketsSDKDemoIntegration** target's _Signing & Capabilities_ with your own Apple Developer certificate
+3. Update **TicketsSDKDemoIntegration** target's _Signing & Capabilities_ with your own Apple Developer certificate

-3. Build and Run **TicketsSDKDemoIntegration** target
+4. Build and Run **TicketsSDKDemoIntegration** target

 # Example Code